Briefing for a Descent into Hell

-Briefing for a Descent into Hell is a psychological thriller by the British novelist Doris Lessing.
+Briefing for a Descent into Hell is a psychological novel by British novelist Doris Lessing.
 It was first published in 1971 and shortlisted for that year's Booker Prize.

 Plot

 The novel begins when a well-dressed but dishevelled man is found wandering alone at night on London's Embankment.
 Unable to remember anything, he is escorted to a psychiatric hospital, where he is identified as Charles Watkins, a professor of Classics at the University of Cambridge.
 An example of what Lessing called "inner space fiction", the novel contrasts Watkins's fantastical accounts of his own semi-mystical hallucinations – including being adrift on a raft in the Atlantic and flying through outer space – with the doctors' and nurses' increasingly draconian attempts to sedate and "cure" the patient.

 Release

 Briefing for a Descent into Hell was first published in hardback in the United Kingdom and United States in 1971 through Jonathan Cape and Alfred A. Knopf, respectively.